GIT-Gizmo/GIT-Gizmo/README.md

-<h1 align="center"> 🤚 Hi I'm Boluwatife David 🤚</h1>
+<h1 align="center"> 👋 Hi , I'm Boluwatife David </h1>

 <div align="center">
-🍁 I am a Front-end Developer based in Nigeria.
+💻 I am a Front-end Developer based in Nigeria.
 <div>

+<p>Working with top-notch peeps is the bee's knees, and I'm always down to chat about all things tech and web development.</p>

 <h2 align="center"> 🌏 Socials :</h2>